 - A list of all the materials and amounts of materials needed, the brand and manufacturer of those materials, and exactly how the materials will be installed.

-- Make sure the warranty information is also included in the contract along with any other applicable details.
+- Make sure warranty information comes in the contract along with any other applicable details.

 5. Lien Release

 Ask your prospective commercial roofing contractor if they will supply you with a copy of the lien release once the job is finished, and they have been paid in full.
-A lien release will be your proof that you did, in fact, pay for the job.
+A lien release will be your proof that you paid for the job.
 This protects you from having a lien put on your business if any paperwork or filing mistakes have been made along the way.
-The lien release is the proof you need should an issue arise down the road.
+The lien release provides the proof you need should an issue arise down the road.

 6. References and Previous Project Verification